 Teachers at Sew In Brighton

 Sew in Brighton owner and teacher Kat Neeser (above) has 33 years experience of design, sewing and pattern cutting.
 She has been sewing since she was a child and ran her own fashion label, Wit & Wisdom - including a clothing production unit, retail shop and international wholesale business - in London for 9 years during the 90's.
-She has been teaching sewing and pattern cutting in Brighton since 2008 and runs Sew In Brighton from The Sewing Lounge in Hove, East Sussex.Kat teaches Stitch Classes, Fashion Design and Pattern Cutting, Hen Parties, and 1-2-1's - she specialises in garment fitting and adjusting patterns to fit.
+She has been teaching sewing and pattern cutting in Brighton since 2008 and runs Sew In Brighton from The Sewing Lounge in Hove, East Sussex.Kat teaches Making Trousers that Fit course, Stitch Classes, Hen Parties, and 1-2-1 lessons - she specialises in garment fitting and adjusting patterns to fit.

 Jac has been a 'crafty' all her life, working in metal, ceramics and textiles.
 She makes a variety of hand crafted items to commission including fancydress outfits.
 Her current work includes bespoke handbags for a local designer and regular production for a selection of Brighton businesses.
 She has taught sewing workshops with Kat since 2009.
 Some of her creations can be viewed at www.craftyjac.com